-- 4.17 This text supports an approach where allocated and safeguarded sites will be distributed amongst the Core Area and other key settlements, where practicable, guided by the Green Belt Review. - 4.18 We fully support the need for a robust Green Belt Review as this is clearly important to demonstrate the exceptional circumstances required to amend Green Belt boundaries.
-That said, the 2019 NPPF is clear that when 'reviewing Green Belt boundaries, the need to promote sustainable patterns of development should be taken into account' (para 138) and that 'when defining Green Belt boundaries plans should ensure consistency with the development plan's strategy for meeting identified requirements for sustainable development' (para 139). - 4.19 Therefore, it is our strong view that the Green Belt Review should support rather than constrain the Council's ability to deliver growth to the key settlements, and this is applicable to both allocations in the current plan period and safeguarded sites beyond. - 4.20 In respect of safeguarded land, the Green Belt Review and site selection process has led to the concentration and uneven distribution of sites, with two large sites at Eccleston (3HS) and Windle (8HS) accounting for 64% of all safeguarded land.
+- 4.17 This text supports an approach where allocated and safeguarded sites will be evenly distributed amongst the key settlements, where practicable, guided by the Green Belt Review. - 4.18 We fully support the need for a robust Green Belt Review as this is clearly important to demonstrate the exceptional circumstances required to amend Green Belt boundaries.
+That said, the 2019 NPPF is clear that when 'reviewing Green Belt boundaries, the need to promote sustainable patterns of development should be taken into account' (para 138) and that 'when defining Green Belt boundaries plans should ensure consistency with the development plan's strategy for meeting identified requirements for sustainable development' (para 139). - 4.19 Therefore, it is our strong view that the Green Belt Review should support rather than constrain the Council's ability to deliver growth to the key settlements, and this is applicable to both allocations in the current plan period and safeguarded sites beyond. - 4.20 In respect of safeguarded land, the Green Belt Review and site selection process has led to the concentration and uneven distribution of sites, with two large sites at Eccleston (3HS) and Windle (8HS) accounting for 64% of all safeguarded land. - 4.21 Indeed, the Windle site (8HS) alone comprises 33% of all safeguarded land, even though it is not listed as being part of the Core Area or a Key Settlement in the supporting text to policy LPA02, and is clearly a peripheral suburb of the urban area with limited accessibility and rail connectivity.

-- 4.21 Indeed, the Windle site alone comprises 33% of all safeguarded land, even though it is not listed as being part of the Core Area or a Key Settlement in the supporting text to policy LPA02, and is clearly a peripheral suburb of the urban area with limited accessibility and rail connectivity. - 4.22 Even within the St Helens Core Area, distribution is uneven, with sites 3HS and 8HS accounting for over 90% of growth, only 4 of the 9 ward areas receiving growth, with 3 of the sites located to the south and south west of St Helens, with none to west or east.
-In addition, some of the selected sites relate to specific suburbs/ sub areas within those wards and will not necessarily serve the needs of the whole ward.
-For example, the Eccleston site 3HS lies within the ward of Eccleston but is more functionally related to the suburbs of Thatto Heath and Eccleston Lane Ends and a different market location therefore arguably serving a different local need.
+4.22 Even within the St Helens Core Area, distribution is uneven, with sites 3HS and 8HS accounting for over 90% of growth, only 4 of the 9 ward areas receiving growth, with 3 of the sites located to the south and south west of St Helens, with none to west or east.
 This uneven distribution is shown on the plans and table below: